 …modern eco-labeled wood stoves have [been] shown to cause particle pollution inside houses that are many times higher than along the most polluted streets in Denmark; important details that the wood stove industry ‘forget’ to mention.

-Green Transition Denmark.
+Green Global Future.
 Pollution from residential burning.

 Higher levels of carcinogenic toxins